dwarvesf/handbook/community/icy-swap.md

 ![Transaction tracking interface showing pending status and service fee details](assets/icy-swap-transaction-status.png)

 Processing time varies based on network conditions, gas fees paid, and system load.
-Don't worry if it takes some time—we ensure 100% of transactions are processed.
+Don't worry if it takes some time, we ensure 100% of transactions are processed.

 ## Important details to remember